-British anesthetist appeals for medical staff to be allowed to take naps
+British anesthetist appeals for medical staff to be allowed naps

 Shocking near-miss statistics: Almost half of doctors and nurses in the UK have been involved in accidents or near-miss episodes when driving home after a night shift.
 The dangers of fatigue exceed far beyond traffic safety.
 It can also affect patients’ safety, explains Nancy Redfern, consultant anesthetist at Newcastle Hospital: